 - Buenos Aires ferry terminal

-- Around main train and bus stations
+- Around the main train and bus stations

 Violent crime